Koryo-saram: Return migration to Korea

 There was some minor return migration of Soviet Koreans to Korea in the first half of the 20th century.
 They formed four main groups: those sent for intelligence work during the Japanese colonial period, the Red Army personnel who arrived in 1945-1946, civilian advisors and teachers who arrived in the northern half of the peninsula in 1946-1948 and individuals who repatriated from the Soviet Union to North Korea for personal reasons.
 Though it was common in most of the newly socialist countries of the Eastern Bloc to receive Soviet-educated personnel who were from the country or had ancestral ethnic connections there, in North Korea such returned members of national diaspora played a more important role than in other countries.

 Later, labour migration to South Korea would grow to a large size.
 As of 2005, as many as 10,000 Uzbekistani nationals worked in South Korea, with most of them being ethnic Koreans.
 It is estimated that remittances from South Korea to Uzbekistan exceed $100 million annually.

-A number of Koryo-saram communities now exist in South Korea, including Ttaetgol Village, Gwangju Koryoin Village, Hambak Village, Texas Street, and Central Asia Street in Seoul.
+As of 2022, a number of Koryo-saram communities existed in South Korea, including Ttaetgol Village, Gwangju Koryoin Village, Hambak Village, Texas Street, and Central Asia Street in Seoul.
 Several of these communities are also host to Russian speakers of other ethnicities.

 Koryo-saram have consistently reported feeling social isolation or even employment discrimination when in Korea.
 The experience of returnees has been portrayed in media, such as the 2011 film Hanaan, by Koryo-saram director Ruslan Pak.